 This course will provide fundamental instruction in applying the National Electrical Code (NEC) to a variety of electrical systems, equipment, and hazardous locations.
 Course topics will focus on panelboards, lighting systems, appliances, motors and controllers, air-conditions, generators, transformers, capacitators, safety in hazardous locations, health care facilities and blueprint reading.
-Prerequisites: ELC 100 and ELC 110.
+Prerequisites: Grade of "C" or better in ELC 100.